winbergoscar0/Moveer/README.md

 ### Inside discord

 1. Create a voice channel with the name "Moveer"
-2. Join a channel (Can be locked/hidden from the user you want to move)
+2. Join a channel (Can be locked/hidden from the user you want to move.
+The channel should also have a userlimit of 1)
 3. Tell the user you want to move to join the "Moveer" voice channel.
 4. Write ```!move @username```
 5. The user should get moved and the bot should reply with: